jburgess46/rancher_catalog/templates/vault/0/README.md

  Template creates a highly available Vault instance that is dependant on a HA backend service.
 Vault configuration is generated with confd from Rancher metadata.

    The variables used in this template include:
+   - Number of Vault instances [ REQUIRED ]
    - Vault Port [ REQUIRED ]
    - Backend [ REQUIRED ]
    - Backend Service [ REQUIRED ]